mp525/TestAssignment2MP/README.md

 This folder contains features of both the string- and bowling utility.

 ## Junit tests
-Junit tests can be found in the
+Junit tests can be found in the "/src/test/java/dk/test/stringtestass/" folder.
+This folder contains unit tests for the bowling game utility.